 A b o u t

-Facing death often leads people to assess whether their lives have mattered.
-In that moment, the greatest gift I can give is my whole-hearted presence.
+Facing death often leads people to wonder whether their lives have really mattered.
+In that time, the greatest gift I can give is my whole-hearted presence.
+Seemingly simple conversations can lead to p

-rofound understanding can arise from seemingly simple conversations, allowing space for healing and acceptance.
+rofound understanding, allowing space for healing and acceptance.

 It is my honor to be present